GLA (gene): Recombinant enzyme replacement therapy (RERT)

 RERT was approved as a treatment for Fabry disease in the United States in 2003.

 Two recombinant enzyme replacement therapies are available to functionally compensate for α-galactosidase deficiency.
 Agalsidase α and β are both recombinant forms of the human α-galactosidase A enzyme and both have the same amino acid sequence as the native enzyme.
 Agalsidase α and β differ in the structures of their oligosaccharide side chains.

 In Fabry disease patients, 88% percent of patients develop IgG antibodies towards the injected recombinant enzyme, as it is foreign to their immune system.
 One suggested approach to solving this problem involves converting the paralogous enzyme α-NAGAL (NAGA) into one that has with α-GAL activity.
 Because patients still have a functional NAGA gene, their immune system will not produce NAGA antibodies.

 Agalsidase α

-The pharmaceutical company Shire manufactures agalsidase alfa (INN) under the trade name Replagal as a treatment for Fabry disease, and was granted marketing approval in the EU in 2001.
+The pharmaceutical company Shire manufactures agalsidase alfa (INN) under the brand name Replagal as a treatment for Fabry disease, and was granted marketing approval in the EU in 2001.
 FDA approval was applied for the United States.
 However, in 2012, Shire withdrew their application for approval in the United States citing that the agency will require additional clinical trials before approval.

 Agalsidase β

-The pharmaceutical company Genzyme produces synthetic agalsidase β (INN) under the trade name Fabrazyme for treatment of Fabry disease.
-In 2009, contamination at Genzyme's Allston, Massachusetts plant caused a worldwide shortage of Fabrazyme, and supplies were rationed to patients at one-third the recommended dose.
-Some patients have petitioned to break the company's patent on the drug under the "march-in" provisions of the Bayh–Dole Act.
+The pharmaceutical company Genzyme produces synthetic agalsidase beta (INN) under the brand name Fabrazyme for the treatment of Fabry disease.